Militarization of police: Waco

 In 1993, FBI and BATFE agents used armored vehicles, tanks and attack helicopters during the siege of the Branch Davidian community in Waco, Texas.
 The FBI's arms included .50 caliber (12.7 mm) rifles and M728 Combat Engineer Vehicles, which are based on an M60A1 Patton main battle tank chassis.
-The FBI also launched 40 mm CS grenade fire from M79 grenade launchers and fired two military M651 rounds at the Branch Davidian site.
+The FBI also launched 40 mm CS grenade fired from M79 grenade launchers and fired two military M651 rounds at the Branch Davidian site.
 40mm munitions recovered by the Texas Ranger Division at Waco included dozens of plastic Ferret Model SGA-400 Liquid CS rounds, two metal M651 military pyrotechnic tear gas rounds, two metal NICO Pyrotechnik Sound & Flash grenades, and parachute illumination flares.

 Other events

 2005–2009

-In 2005, the Maryland State Police (MSP) began entering the names and personal information of death penalty opponents and anti-war protesters into a database used to track terrorists.
+From 2005 to 2006, the Maryland State Police (MSP) entered the names and personal information of death penalty opponents and anti-war protesters into a database used to track terrorists.
+Thomas E. Hutchins, former state police superintendent under Governor Bob Ehrlich, authorized the operation.
+Former state attorney general Stephen H. Sachs recommended that letters be sent to notify all the activists put on the list.

 In the aftermath of Hurricane Katrina in New Orleans in 2005, employees of the private security firm Blackwater patrolled the city with automatic weapons.
 "When asked what authority they were operating under", journalist Jeremy Scahill reported, "one guy said, 'We're on contract with the Department of Homeland Security.'"

 On August 25, 2008, the Denver Police Department (DPD) were accused of making mass, indiscriminate arrests of almost 100 protesters at the Democratic National Convention.
 In 2011, the city of Denver, Colorado agreed to pay a $200,000 settlement and to improve its crowd control training and policies.